yurii-bondar/dictionary-translator/README.md

 // essentially define the index of the language we need const TRANSLATOR_ID = TRANSLATOR_IDS[LANG_IDS.UKRAINIAN];

-// Using a method to work as if with a translator instance const translator = dictionary(VEHICLES_VOCABULARY, TRANSLATOR_ID);
+// Using a method to work as if with a translator instance (I recommend using this method) const translator = dictionary(VEHICLES_VOCABULARY, TRANSLATOR_ID);

 console.log(translator('car'));